Bernard van Orley: Later life

-Another famous set of tapestries were commissioned by Henry III of Nassau-Breda at about 1528-1530.
+Another famous set of tapestries was commissioned by Henry III of Nassau-Breda at about 1528–1530.
 They were to glorify the ancestors of the House of Nassau.
 The tapestries were lost in a fire in 1760, but the cartoons still exist and are in the collection of the Metropolitan Museum (New York).
 These tapestries were among the first to unite equestrian portraiture with more informal group portraiture.

 The Battle of Pavia is another set of seven tapestries on display in the Museo di Capodimonte (Naples, Italy), while the seven small cartoons are owned by the Louvre, Paris.
 In these tapestries, Bernard van Orley created a detailed historical authenticity on a grand scale, with life-size figures within imagined surroundings.

 The tapestry Hercules carrying the Heavenly Spheres was commissioned by king John II of Portugal in 1530 and can be seen in the Royal Palace of Madrid.
 The armillary was a symbol of the king of Portugal.